“A problem cannot be solved with the same level of awareness that created it”

 We often have an idea of the direction our story is going, and sometimes we discover that, in fact, it does head in that direction, but not in the way we had anticipated.
 To some degree, we are our hero’s journey.
 This is part of what makes this process so thrilling and meaningful, and also makes it feel so fraught with the potential for ‘failure’.
 On some level, we are exploring our own life, and making ‘supposed’ meaning out of what we discover.
 The urgent need that initially roused us to write our story seems to come up for review, and we are invited to question all of our beliefs.

 Fears arise, and our challenge is to remain curious, while not making meaning out of these fears, as we may have in the past.
 We understand, in some fundamental way, that what we had made meaning of was not the whole truth.
 It did not include the possibility for something greater, for something perhaps beyond our imagination.
 It did not include grace.
 This is the magic of story.
-Story structure is a wonder of the universe, and as evolving creatures, we are eternally drawn to its power, because a working relationship to story actually has the effect of stretching our imaginations, inviting us to explore areas that are actually beyond what we thought we knew.
+Story structure is a wonder of the universe.
+As evolving creatures, this power eternally draws us in.
+A working relationship to story actually has the effect of stretching our imaginations, inviting us to explore areas that are actually beyond what we thought we knew.